FX4BIZ/FX4BIZ-REST/services/externalBankAccountService.md

 With the FX4BIZ API, you can list all the external bank accounts hold by the person or compagny of a certain user.
 The user is not to be passed as a parameter since it's the one you use to authenticate that will be used.

+*Parameters:*

+This request is appliable for the [pagination format](../conventions/formatingConventions.md#pagination).

 *Example:*
 ```
 /externalbankaccounts/